Ancient Global Empire Before the Catastrophe: A World Without Borders

 Division as a Tool of Control

-After the catastrophe, humanity did not simply rebuild — it was reorganized.
-According to the theory, the world was intentionally divided using the principle of “divide and rule.”
+After the catastrophe, humanity didn’t simply recover—it reorganized.
+According to the theory, the world was deliberately divided according to the principle of “divide and conquer.”
+A unified population is difficult to control.
+A divided one is not.

 This division took many forms:

-By fragmenting humanity, attention shifted away from the lost unified past and toward conflicts between newly defined groups.
-Instead of asking what happened to the world, people began asking who belonged where — and who did not.
+The fragmentation of humanity shifted attention from the lost unified past to conflicts between newly formed groups.
+Instead of asking what happened to the world, people began to ask who belonged where and who didn’t.

 Rewriting History After the Fall

-– shared myths of floods, fire, and sky-falling destruction
+– shared myths of floods, fires, and devastation falling from the sky

-– legends of teachers or “gods” arriving after a great collapse
+– legends of teachers or “gods” arriving after the great collapse

-– technological anomalies that do not fit accepted timelines
+– technological anomalies that don’t fit into accepted chronologies

 Why the Ancient Global Empire Matters Today

-If the Ancient Global Empire truly existed, it changes how we see the modern world.
-Borders, national rivalries, and ideological divisions are no longer inevitable outcomes of human nature, but products of a post-catastrophe system.
+If Great Tartary truly existed, it changes our understanding of the modern world.
+Borders, national rivalries, and ideological differences are no longer the inevitable consequences of human nature, but the product of a system that emerged after a catastrophe.

-The question is no longer whether unity is possible, but whether we are allowed to remember that it already existed.
+Perhaps humanity is not learning to unite for the first time, but is remembering what it once lost.
+The question is no longer whether unity is possible, but whether we are allowed to remember that it once existed.
+What are your thoughts on this matter?
+Share your thoughts in the comments.